 Carefully analysing the resultant metrics, ROCK were able to identify a number of tipping points – milestones that allowed us to determine when adjustments needed to be made to staffing levels, processes etc.

 “We’d identified that procedures would need to change in advance of us reaching 100 tickets each day.
 In particular, we knew that high volumes could lead to duplicated workloads where several engineers might all pick up the same ticket.
 We were also mindful of the fact that, as our client base grew, so too would our need to maintain documentation concerning their infrastructure – both to ensure we knew what they had in place and potential problems, but also so that new engineers could acclimatise quickly.
 To cut a long story short, we knew that we’d need to be more efficient as we grew and enacted change accordingly.”

-ROCK have consistently developed more innovative ways of driving efficiency and productivity across our outsourced IT support service desk.
+ROCK has consistently developed more innovative ways of driving efficiency and productivity across our outsourced IT support service desk.
 Our dedication to resolving problems as rapidly as possible has led to the creation of more proactive approaches; we monitor clients’ infrastructures in real-time to identify and address any potential problems in advance of them having a negative impact on their performance.

 “Keeping clients happy is our ultimate goal,” Jamie says.
 “We want to pick up and resolve tickets as quickly as possible.
 In order to do this, we’ve embraced automation and have standardised the processes with which tickets are raised to both streamline prioritisation and ensure that the assigned engineer is provided with as much information as possible.
 We’re now generating several hundred tickets every day and automating resultant workloads via a dedicated app has significantly improved response and resolution times.